Afnanafsal/af-pull/README.md

 ## 💡 Why Use AF-Pull?

-Tired of switching windows just to run `git pull`?
+Tired of switching terminals just to stay updated?

 This extension is perfect for:

 - Bot projects like **Af-**
 - Automation workflows
 - Teams working on rapidly changing repos

-Always stay synced with zero distractions.
+- Preventing push/pull conflicts by making sure you're synced first

+Always stay up to date and avoid push failures due to being behind.

 ---